Previous: Custom Line-Up, Up: Customizing Indentation [Index]

 In ‘gnu’ style (see Built-in Styles), a minimum indentation is imposed on lines inside code blocks.
 This minimum indentation is controlled by this style variable.
 The default value is 1.

-It’s the function c-gnu-impose-minimum
+It’s the function c-gnu-impose-minimum that enforces this minimum

 indentation.
-It must be present on c-special-indent-hook
+It must be present on c-special-indent-hook to

 work.